harrypujols/harrypujols.github.io/posts/reviews/_posts/2024-08-15-movies24summer.md

     rating: 2
     sub: 2024
     comment: >-
-      More emotions but less emotions from me.
-I can't point my finger at why I was not as engaged with this movie as with the first one.
+      The more emotions this movie introduces, the less emotions they make me feel.

   - name: Deadpool and Wolverine
     rating: 2